aerowa/head-to-toc-wp/README.md

 # head-to-toc-wp
-Very simple WordPress plugin that transforms your head tags into a table of content.
+Very simple WordPress plugin that transforms your head tags into a table of content, especially useful if your theme doesn't support other plugins for table of contents.

 Use: